 - Informational interviews, to learn more from individuals in potential areas of interest to you (more below)

-- Simmons Alumnet Directory - Simmons online alumnae/i community has over 8,000 registrants that you can tap into.
-Watch for alumnae/i events and other networking opportunities on the Alumnet site
+- Simmons Network Directory - Simmons online alumnae/i community has over 8,000 registrants that you can tap into.

 - Professional organizations in your field, where you can attend meetings and meet people